 Prioritize Your Response: What Reviews Should You Reply to and When

 Congratulations!
 Now you know all the important things to take into consideration when responding to reviews.
-We will go into more details about when, and in what order, you should respond to your reviews.
+We will go into more detail about when and in what order you should respond to your reviews.
 We’ve got you covered!

 The more reviews you reply to, the better.
 To make things easier, we created a predefined tile in our platform for Response Rate, and you can see at a glance how your hotel’s Response Rate is evaluated - good, medium, or low.